kennyledet/Autocraig-Web/README.md

 This tool allows for the scraping and replying to of Craigslist postings based on listings URLs (such as searches).

+It started out as an extension of [autocraig](https://github.com/alexksikes/autocraig to provide a web interface), but I quickly realized that this core script had many flaws and didn't even work fully, so I rewrote it as kennycraig.

 Installation Instructions
 --------------------------
 This is a Python web app built with the amazing Flask framework.
 You'll need Python and Flask installed.